marisapatel3/Semi-Autonomous-Lug-Nut-Fastening-Unfastening-System/README.md

 - **Controller:** Raspberry Pi Pico 2, programmed in MicroPython (developed in VS Code over serial).
 - **Drivers:** two Adafruit TMC2209 stepper motor drivers (STEP interface) driving the two NEMA-17 stepper motors.
-- **Power:** AC→DC supply feeding both TMC2209 stepper motor drivers.
+- **Power:** AC to DC supply feeding both TMC2209 stepper motor drivers.
 - **Logic flow:** reads the mm coordinate text file produced by `detection.py`, converts each target to relative/absolute displacement from home, and, since CoreXY axes are coupled, commands both NEMA-17 stepper motors simultaneously (not one motor per axis).
 The Pico 2 generates synchronized STEP signals for both TMC2209 stepper motor drivers, and the carriage moves through each coordinate in sequence (a "star" traversal pattern between bolts, mirroring a manual lug-nut fastening order).
 - Motion parameters (mm/step conversion, speed, acceleration) were iteratively tuned against the vertical-mount CoreXY frame, which was the dominant limiter on achievable speed/smoothness (see [Limitations](#limitations)).